 One of the biggest benefits of smart hardware is convenience.
 Access codes can be added or removed without changing the entire lock every time a person needs entry or loses access.
 This is especially useful for landlords, Airbnb hosts, offices with changing staff, or families who do not want to distribute spare keys constantly.

 Standard smart locks usually replace the main locking hardware completely.
-Retrofit smart locks work differently by keeping more of the exterior hardware and upgrading only the inside portion.
+Retrofit smart locks work differently by keeping more of the hardware exterior side and upgrading only the inside portion.
 Each option can work well depending on the door and the customer’s goals.
 Some people want a full smart-lock look.
 Others want digital control while keeping the exterior appearance more traditional.

 Smart locks also demand proper alignment.
 If the bolt drags, the door does not close evenly, or the strike area is slightly off, the electronics may struggle.
 That can lead to jamming, shorter battery life, or repeated error messages.
 Professional installation helps avoid these issues by making sure the door operates correctly before the smart features are expected to function reliably.